azhan3/Terreria/README.md

 ## Features

-- **Exploration:** Discover a vast and procedurally generated world filled with unique landscapes, biomes, and dungeons.
+- **Exploration:** Discover a vast and procedurally generated world filled with unique landscapes, biomes, and caves.
 - **Building:** Create and design your own structures, houses, and buildings using a variety of materials.

 ## Installation and Setup